A liver shunt (portosystemic or hepatic shunt)is an abnormal vascular connection between the portal vein and the liver.

 A number of medical tests will help your veterinarian to diagnose a liver shunt.
 These may include:

-Contrast portography – This test may be used to reveal intrahepatic shunts.
-A contrast dye is injected into one of the veins draining into the portal vein and an x-ray taken to reveal the abnormal vessel(s).
+To reveal intrahepatic shunts.
+Injection of a contrast dye into one of the veins which drains into the portal vein, followed by an xray to reveal the abnormal vessels.

-Laparotomy – This may be performed if there is a strong index of suspicion of a portosystemic shunt.
 An incision is made in the abdomen and the liver is viewed.
-Advantages of this procedure are that the shunt can be treated immediately.
+Advantages of this procedure are that the treatment can occur during the procedure.

 Antibiotics such as neomycin to reduce the number of ammonia causing bacteria.